Sara loves to prepare home-cooked meals for herself and her husband. When she's extra busy, she puts her Crock-Pot to good use.

-All you really have to do is put the chicken in the slow cooker in the morning, add the salsa, and turn the crock pot on.
+All you really have to do is put the chicken in the slow cooker in the morning, add the salsa, and turn the Crock-Pot on.
 That's all there is to it.
 Go on about your day, and come back later to shred the chicken and add the vegetables.
 (The onions and bell peppers are optional; sometimes I add them, other times I don't even have the time to bother cutting up veggies).

 - 1 (4 oz.) can diced green chiles